Skip to content

 Febrile seizures are benign.

-They typically occur in children 6 months – 6 years and they can be either simple or complex (duration > 15 minutes, multiple seizures over a 24-hour period, focal neurology).
+They typically occur in children six months – 6 years, and they can be either simple or complex (duration > 15 minutes, multiple seizures over a 24-hour period, focal neurology).

 The risk of recurrence is 30%

-The risk of developing epilepsy following a simple febrile seizure is low but significantly higher with complex febrile seizures
+The risk of developing epilepsy following a simple febrile seizure is low but significantly higher with complex febrile convulsions.

-Part of the management is parental education on the management of future episodes at home and recognition of signs that the child needs urgent medical attention
+Part of the management is parental education on managing future episodes at home and recognising signs that the child needs urgent medical attention

 What is a febrile convulsion?

-A febrile convulsion is a seizure associated with fever (at least 38C) in the absence of central nervous system infection or any electrolyte imbalance in a young child.
+A febrile convulsion is a seizure associated with fever (at least 38C) without central nervous system infection or any electrolyte imbalance in a young child.
 By definition, febrile seizures occur in children between 6 months and 6 years of age.
-The median age of onset is 18 months and half of the children present between 12 and 30 months.
+The median age of onset is 18 months, and half of the children are between 12 and 30 months old.

 What are the features of a febrile convulsion?

-A simple febrile seizure is the most common type of febrile seizure (75%).
-It is usually a brief, generalized tonic-clonic seizure occurring with the onset of a rising temperature.
-In 87% of children, the duration of the febrile seizure is less than 10 minutes.
+The most common type of febrile seizure (75%) is a simple febrile seizure.
+It is usually a brief, generalized tonic-clonic seizure that occurs with the onset of a rising temperature.
+In 87% of children, the febrile seizure lasts less than 10 minutes.

 A complex febrile seizure is defined by at least one of the following criteria: